YordanGeorgiev/qto/doc/md/issue-tracker-user-stories.md

 I wanto to be able to create them via the UI by clicking "create new button" and filling as few as possible data entries and clicking a Save button for ANY of the items in the application.

+#### 7.5.1.
+Items creation inline

+As an UI user of the application
+I order to create new items in the application
+I wanto to be able to create them via the edit-table listing UI page by clicking jsut "create new button" , when the System will add a new row which will appear automatically in top of the listing sorted by id ( which will be automatically generated based on the timestamp of the creation moment )

+#### 7.5.2.
+Items creation by form

+As an UI user of the application
+I order to create new items in the application
+I wanto to be able to create them via the edit-table listing UI page by clicking jsut "create new button" , when the System will add a new row which will appear automatically in top of the listing and the edit form with the pre-filled "type the &lt;&lt;attribute-name &gt;&gt; will occur ...

 ### 7.6.
 Items deletion

 As an UI user of the application
+I order to delete existing items in the project
+I wanto to be able to delete them via the UI by clicking a "delete " button and confirming the deletion for the item

+#### 7.6.1.
+Items deletion inline

+As an UI user of the application
+I order to delete existing items in the project
+I wanto to be able to delete them via the UI by clicking a "delete " button and confirming the deletion for the item by clicking on the ok dialog presented by the System.

+#### 7.6.2.
+Items deletion from the edit form

+As an UI user of the application
-I order to delete existing items in the projecg
+I order to delete existing items in the project
-I wanto to be able to delete them via the UI by clicking a "delete " button and confirming the deletion for the item.
+I wanto to be able to delete them via the UI of the edit form by clicking a "delete " button in the form and confirming the deletion for the item by clicking on the ok dialog presented by the System.

 ### 7.7.
-Mobile UI
+Items export

-As an UI user of the issue-tracker application
+As an UI user of the application
-In order to enjoy to be able to access it quickly on the go I wanto to be able to use the same UI on an advanced mobile phones.
+I order to export the data  of the items in the application I wanto to be able to perform every possible export in the UI from a single button click

-### 7.8.
-UI for accessing different projects
+#### 7.7.1.
+Items xls export

-As an issue-tracker ui user
+As an UI user of the application
-In order to be able to quickly switch between projects of the issue-tracker application instance I have access to I wanto to be able to access a web page providing autocomplete to preloaded configuration entries for the different projects
+I order to export the data  of the items in the application into xls format I wanto to be able to perform the exprot by clicking on an xls icon like button and point to the file path to save to the listed in the UI data

-### 7.9.
-UI for Time management in Google Calendar

-As an issue-tracker ui user
-In order to be prepare for issues such as ( events , tasks ) which have start and stop time I wanto to be able to view the issues with the same title, start_time and stop_time in google calendar

-### 7.10. items data transfer between different projects

-As the UI user of an issue-tracker instance
-In order to save be able to track my personal time usage between different projects and the different interdependancies I want to be able to move items data from one project to another via the UI

-### 7.11.
+#### 7.7.2.
 Issues export to Google calendar

 As the UI user of an issue-tracker instance